FlyinPancake/bsc-thesis/thesis/pages/chapters/chapter_4_execution.typ

 conventional Kubernetes cluster, while the right side "vcluster" shows the performance of PostgreSQL running on the virtual Kubernetes cluster.
 The @tps values are around $10$-$15%$ lower than the baseline, which is a significant difference.
-However, the variability of the @tps values are increased.
+The variability of the @tps values are also increased.

 This behaviour is also observed to a lesser effect in the @ro tests, which are presented in @initial-ro-vcluster.
 In the observed virtual cluster, it is